-It is advisable to replace the nozzle once a year during periodical maintenance.
+It is advisable to replace nozzles every year during regular maintenance operations.

-The use of nozzles other than those specified by Riello S.p.A. and inadequate regular maintenance may result into emission limits non-conforming to the values set forth by the regulations in force, and in extremely serious cases, into potential hazards to people and objects.
+The use of nozzles other than those specified by the Manufacturer and inadequate regular maintenance may result into emission limits nonconforming to the values set forth by the regulations in force, and in extremely serious cases, into potential hazards to people and objects.

-The manufacturing company shall not be liable for any such damage arising from non-observance of the requirements contained in this manual.
+The manufacturing company shall not be liable for any such damage arising from nonobservance of the requirements contained in this manual.